FStarLang/PoP-in-FStar/book/part1/part1_inductives.rst

 Lists
 ^^^^^

-All the types we've see far have been inductive only in a degenerate sense—the constructors do not refer to the types they construct.
+All the types we've seen so far have been inductive only in a degenerate sense—the constructors do not refer to the types they construct.
 Now, for our first truly inductive type, a list.